Specialism

 If it seems perverse that applicants should agree to multiple extensions of time, it’s not as simple as that.
 Planning applications tend to be decided on time if either they are quite straightforward or the council knows early on that it is going to refuse.
 Applications where the council asks for more information or suggests that changes can be made that would make it acceptable (or both) tend to overrun.

-That’s what encourages applicants (or their agents, eg planning consultants or architects) to keep agreeing to extensions of time – the hope is that by being patient and cooperative, you will end with a positive outcome.
-And that can happen, but side effects are protracted applications and completely misleading planning statistics.
+That’s what encourages applicants (or their agents, e.g. planning consultants or architects) to keep agreeing to extensions of time – the hope is that by being patient and cooperative, you will end up with a positive outcome.
+And that can happen, but side effects include protracted applications and completely misleading planning statistics.

 Open booklet in the middle of a page being turned including the Design & Access Statement submitted to the Local Planning Authority for a three storey modern and luxurious family home with not only architectural illustrations of the proposed development but also planning case as to the reasoning of the appearance and layout of the property